finvernizzi/supervisor/README.md

 [![mPlane](http://www.ict-mplane.eu/sites/default/files//public/mplane_final_256x_0.png)](http://www.ict-mplane.eu/)

-This package contains a working example of a Supervisor Component of the[mPlane](http://www.ict-mplane.eu/) architecture.
+This package contains a working example of a Supervisor Component of the [mPlane](http://www.ict-mplane.eu/) architecture.
 This implementation includes also a GUI backend.
 The implementation leverages mPlane nodejs library and mPlane HTTPS transport library.

 #Installation